History of Serbia in Timeline

 2009: Serbia Enters Recession

-Serbia entered a recession in 2009 with a negative growth of -3%.
+In 2009, Serbia entered a recession with a negative growth of −3%.

-2010: Book Publishing Statistics
+2010: Book and Brochure Publishing

-In 2010, there were 10,989 books and brochures published in Serbia.
+In 2010, 10,989 books and brochures were published in Serbia.

-December 2011: Delay in receiving candidate status
+December 2011: Delay in Receiving Candidate Status

-2011: Education Statistics
+2011: Literacy and Education Levels

-2011: Abolition of Conscription
+2011: Abolishment of Conscription

-2011: Religious Demographics in Serbia
+2011: Religious Demographics

-2011: Jewish and Atheist Populations in Serbia
+2011: Jewish and Atheist Population Numbers

-In 2011, there were 578 Jews in Serbia.
-Atheists numbered 80,053, representing 1.1% of the population, with an additional 4,070 declaring themselves as agnostics.
+In 2011, Serbia had 578 Jewish residents, a significant decrease from over 30,000 before World War II.
+Atheists numbered 80,053, representing 1.1% of the population, with an additional 4,070 identifying as agnostics.

 March 2012: Serbia Receives EU Candidate Status

-2012: Rise of Aleksandar Vučić and the Serbian Progressive Party
+2012: Rise of Aleksandar Vučić

 In 2012, Aleksandar Vučić and his Serbian Progressive Party came to power.

-2013: Decline in Industrial Output
+2013: Downsizing of Industrial Output

 2013: Belgrade Book Fair Attendance

-In 2013, the Belgrade Book Fair, the industry's centerpiece event, saw 158,128 visitors.
+In 2013, the annual Belgrade Book Fair, the most visited cultural event in Serbia, had 158,128 visitors.

-January 2014: Commencement of EU Accession Negotiations
+January 2014: EU Accession Negotiations Commence

-January 2014: Started Accession Talks
+January 2014: Serbia Starts Accession Talks with EU

 May 2014: Disastrous Floods

-2014: Alphabet Preference Survey
+2014: Public Opinion on Alphabet Preference

 2015: Digital Television Transition Completed

-2016: Agricultural Exports in 2016
+2016: Agricultural and Food Product Exports

 September 2017: Free Economic Zones